 - Your home can’t accommodate the equipment they need — for example, a lift system or hospital bed.

 Some older adults enjoy interacting with people and having a community around them.
 A backyard home could be too quiet and have too few visitors, potentially causing depression or social isolation.
-Those seniors would have better quality of life in assisted living where they could participate in group activities and interact with other residents and staff.
+Those seniors would have a better quality of life in assisted living, where they could participate in group activities and interact with other residents and staff.

 That means in some areas, for roughly the price of one year of assisted living, you could buy a MEDCottage that would last many years.
 If this type of caregiving lifestyle works for you, it could save money that could be used for adult day programs, in-home caregivers, or other helpful services.